MaccKOT/GW2-gem-price-noitifier/README.md

 ## Tech stack

-* Node.js > 20 (uses fetch, in older Node's its experimental)
+* Node.js (axios, cheerio)

-* [Guild Wars 2 API](https://wiki.guildwars2.com/wiki/API:2/commerce/exchange/coins) (no need API key for usage).
-Disclaimer: prices transmitted through the official API do not correspond to the real exchange rate in the game client and differ.
+* Prices transmitted through the official API do not correspond to the real exchange rate in the game client and differ.
 Actual prices only at [this site](https://www.gw2tp.com/gems).

 * [node-notifier](https://github.com/mikaelbr/node-notifier) for notification in macOS, Windows and Linux.